 Urine urea nitrogen is a test that measures the amount of urea in the urine.
-Urea nitrogen is a waste product resulting from the breakdown of protein in the body.
+Urea is a waste product resulting from the breakdown of protein in the body.

 How the Test is Performed

 A 24-hour urine sample is often needed.
 You will need to collect your urine over 24 hours.
 Your health care provider will tell you how to do this.
 Follow instructions exactly to ensure accurate results.

 No special preparation is needed.

 How the Test will Feel

 The test involves only normal urination.
 There is no discomfort.

 Why the Test is Performed

 This test is mainly used to check a person's protein balance and the amount of food protein needed by severely ill people.
 It is also used to determine how much protein a person takes in.